 Chief Executive Officer

-Mike Sheppard is a seasoned business executive with over 30 years of corporate leadership experience.
-As the Chief Executive Officer of the AUA, he oversees its four corporate entities, the AUA’s Political Action Committee and the Urology Care Foundation.
-During his 25 year tenure with the AUA, Mr. Sheppard held various executive leadership roles and has served as its CEO since 2005.
+Mike Sheppard is a seasoned business executive with over 35 years of corporate leadership experience.
+As the Chief Executive Officer of the AUA, he oversees its four corporate entities including the AUA’s Political Action Committee and the Urology Care Foundation.
+During his 30 years of tenure with the AUA, Mr. Sheppard held various executive leadership roles and has served as its CEO since 2005.

 Before joining the AUA, Mr. Sheppard held senior-level positions at USF&G Realty Advisors, Inc. as a real estate portfolio controller, and at C.W.
 Amos and Company, LLC as a senior independent public auditor.
 He is also a retiree of the U.S. Naval Reserves.